How to Run Minio in Docker and Docker Compose

 Object storage is crucial to the functioning of cloud services and applications.
 And because of the way object storage works, you can scale very quickly, up to petabytes and exabytes (so long as the machine in question has the space).

-MinIO is a high performance object storage solution that provides an Amazon Web Services S3-compatible API and supports all core S3 features.
-MinIO is built to deploy anywhere - public or private cloud, baremetal infrastructure, orchestrated environments, and edge infrastructure.
-It is a high performance distributed object storage server, designed for large-scale private cloud infrastructure.
-MinIO is designed in a cloud-native manner to scale sustainably in multi-tenant environments.
+MinIO is a high-performance object storage solution that provides an Amazon Web Services S3-compatible API and supports core S3 features.
+MinIO can run almost anywhere: public or private cloud, bare-metal infrastructure, orchestrated environments, and edge infrastructure.

-In this guide, we will explore how to deploy standalone minio server in docker and docker-compose.
+In this guide, we will explore how to deploy a standalone MinIO server in Docker and Docker Compose.

 Prerequisites